My research in a nutshell

 While exploring the behavior of matter, I became curious about the role of the mind in physical reality.
 Can our minds directly affect the world around us?
 This inquiry is related to the measurement problem in quantum theory.
 Starting from 1991, I conducted experiments using random number generators (RNG) to explore this question.
 In the process of these tests, I applied mathematical tools in fractal data analysis to investigate possible long-range correlations in the RNG data time series.
 These methods were expanded and introduced in my graduate students' research in Condensed Matter Physics.
 By publishing the mathematical steps to perform a fractal Rescaled Range (Hurst) Analysis of time series, I have been able to assist the work of other interested readers and researchers.

-Experimental data from psychokinesis (PK) tests contained (predominantly unintentional) small-scale errors driven by human biases.
+Experimental data from psychokinesis (PK) tests contained (predominantly unintentional) small-scale errors triggered by human biases.
 These errors collectively led to false statistical evidence that our minds had directly influenced physical processes from a distance.

 As demonstrated by PK tests performed over 35 years, the mind, including consciousness, intention, attention, wishes, and thoughts, does not possess a direct magical influence capable of remotely affecting objects, events, or physical processes and their statistical behavior.

 If one wonders how an experimenter could intentionally or unintentionally introduce inaccurate data during experiments, there are documented cases in psi researchMy comments #1, 4, 12, and 14, in response to my anonymous reviewers also demonstrate the tendency of parapsychology investigators to manipulate data.
-My videos illustrate a similar case in a double-slit diffraction experiment.
+My videos illustrate a similar case concerning a double-slit diffraction experiment.
 There are records, too, of how it occurred in sciences outside psi research

 I have also delved into historical matters regarding the History of the Greek Society for Psychical Research, which Dr. Angelos Tanagras founded